By Paige Peterson

 - Working on the Sapling Readiness Framework document which integrators can follow to verify their implementation is Sapling compatible.

 This team works on improving the accessibility of zcashd and Zcash overall by creating and moderating documentation.
-Follow along with team discussions in the Community Chat #documentation channel.
-Check out the official Zcash documentation.
+Follow along with team discussions in the Community Chat #documentation channel

 - Add testing instructions to developer/contributor guide